Interview with the Vampire (TV series)

-Anne Rice's Interview with the Vampire, or simply Interview with the Vampire, is an American gothic horror television series developed by Rolin Jones for AMC, based on The Vampire Chronicles by Anne Rice, named after the first book.
-Starring Jacob Anderson as Louis de Pointe du Lac and Sam Reid as Lestat de Lioncourt, it begins with the vampire Louis recounting his past and tumultuous relationship with the vampire Lestat.
+Anne Rice's Interview with the Vampire, or simply Interview with the Vampire, is an American gothic horror television series created by Rolin Jones for AMC, based on The Vampire Chronicles by Anne Rice, named after the first book.
+Starring Jacob Anderson as Louis de Pointe du Lac and Sam Reid as Lestat de Lioncourt, it portrays the vampire Louis's recount of his past and tumultuous relationship with the vampire Lestat, as well as the fallout of its unauthorized publication.

-The series embraces the queer elements of Rice's work, which are only insinuated in the 1994 film adaptation, and deals with themes such as race and abuse.
+The series embraces the queer elements of Rice's work, which are only insinuated in the 1994 film adaptation, and deals with themes such as subjectivity, race, and abuse.
 It is the first series set in the Immortal Universe, a shared universe based on Rice's novels.
 A series order was made in June 2021, after AMC Networks purchased the rights to intellectual property encompassing 18 of Rice's novels in 2020.

 The series premiered on October 2, 2022, with the first two seasons covering the events of the novel.
-The series was renewed for a third season in June 2024 and is slated to return in 2026 with the title Anne Rice's The Vampire Lestat, covering the second book in the novel series.
-The series received positive reviews, with praise for its writing, costumes, soundtrack, production design, lead performances and their chemistry.
-It has received nominations at the Critics' Choice Television Awards and GLAAD Media Awards among others.
+The series returned for a third season on June 7, 2026, titled Anne Rice's The Vampire Lestat, based on the second novel.
+The series has been renewed for a fourth season titled Anne Rice's Queen of the Damned, based on the third novel.
+Reception has been positive, with praise for its writing, costumes, soundtrack, production design, lead performances and their chemistry; it has received nominations at the Critics' Choice Television Awards and GLAAD Media Awards among others.

-Premise

-Interview with the Vampire centers on the life story of vampire Louis de Pointe du Lac, as told to veteran journalist Daniel Molloy, to whom he previously gave an unpublished interview in 1973.
-An affluent black man in the 1910s New Orleans, Louis is romanced and later made a vampire by the charismatic Lestat de Lioncourt.
-But Louis struggles with his humanity, and the introduction of Lestat's newest fledgling, the teenage vampire Claudia, only strains their relationship further.
-In the present, Daniel begins to doubt the veracity of Louis' story, noting differences from the earlier version.